 On October 16, 2017, the Company completed its initial public offering ("IPO"), in which the Company issued and sold 3,205,000 shares of its Class A common stock, including the full exercise by the underwriters of their option to purchase 705,000 shares of Class A common stock, at a public offering price of \$16.00 per share for aggregate gross proceeds of \$51.3 million.
 The Company received \$43.2 million in net proceeds after deducting \$3.6 million of underwriting discounts and commissions and \$4.5 million in offering costs.
 In addition to shares of Class A common stock issued and sold by the Company, certain selling stockholders sold an aggregate of 7,605,000 shares of Class A common stock, including the full exercise by the underwriters of their option to purchase 705,000 shares of Class A common stock, as part of the IPO.
-Upon the closing of the IPO, all of the outstanding shares of class B common stock automatically converted into 20,188,226 shares of Class A common stock resulting in a total conversion of all outstanding shares of Preferred Stock into 60,564,678 shares of Class A common stock.
-Subsequent to the closing of the IPO, there were no shares of Preferred Stock outstanding.
+Upon the closing of the IPO, all of the outstanding shares of convertible preferred stock automatically converted into 20,188,226 shares of Class A common stock and 40,376,452 shares of Class B common stock.
+The 40,376,452 shares of Class B common stock subsequently converted into 40,376,452 shares of Class A common stock resulting in a total conversion of all outstanding shares of convertible preferred stock into 60,564,678 shares of Class A common stock.
+Subsequent to the closing of the IPO, there were no shares of convertible preferred stock outstanding.